 Under the SunRate program, SDG&E will make available solar energy through a voluntary tariff.
-SDG&E will allocate up to a maximum of 10 MW of solar energy for the initial SunRate pilot program from local solar facilities.6 Customers will have the option to buy solar energy in volumes equal to all or just a portion of their total energy usage, which will be priced based on the price SDG&E pays for solar energy with the necessary adjustments to keep non-participating customers indifferent.7
+SDG&E will allocate up to a maximum of SDG&E's proportionate share of the statewide green tariff shared renewables participation limit of 600 MW, as provided for in Senate Bill 43, and as more fully described in the testimony of Hillary Hebert.
+Customers will have the option to buy solar energy in volumes equal to all or just a portion of their total energy usage, which will be priced based on the price SDG&E pays for solar energy with the necessary adjustments to keep non-participating customers indifferent.
+12

 The program is designed for simplicity and to allow customers to take their solar service with them if they move to another location served by SDG&E. Moreover, a customer's participation in the program provides them with "green" local solar energy while also increasing the amount of local solar.
-To this end, SDG&E will retire the RECs associated with the customer's participation on their behalf, assuring that their energy purchases actually support the development of new, local renewable resources that are separate from and additional to SDG&E's power purchases to meet SDG&E's RPS compliance requirements.8
+To this end, SDG&E will retire the RECs associated with the customer's participation on their behalf, assuring that their energy purchases actually support the development of new, local renewable resources that are separate from and in addition to SDG&E's power purchases to meet SDG&E's RPS compliance requirements.13